 This is a popular place for divers since it's close to the fish-filled clear waters of the islet Sa Dragonera, a nature reserve.
 If you've ever fancied learning to scuba dive, head to the Balear Divers centre which caters for all levels.
 The small island offers some great walks too, and hikers can access it by ferry from the port.

-As well as stylish boutiques and cafés, Port Andratx boasts some delicious fish and seafood restaurants, including Rocamar Restaurant on the seafront, and Marisqueria Galicia on Calle Isaac Peral.
+As well as stylish boutiques and cafés, Port Andratx boasts some delicious fish and seafood restaurants, including Rocamar Restaurant on the seafront.
 If you can stay to watch the sunset, your trip will be twice as memorable, particularly in the summer months, where the atmosphere in this port is unmatchable.